wecobble/Subtitles/README.md

 What follows are instructions on how to install the plugin and get it working.

-:mega: The following instructions are pending, as _Subtitles_ has been uploaded to the WordPress plugin repository for review but is awaiting approval.
-Until the plugin is added directly into the WordPress.org repository, simply download the plugin here at GitHub, on the _Subtitles_ [releases page](https://github.com/philiparthurmoore/Subtitles/releases).

 ### Using The WordPress Dashboard (Recommended) ###

 1. Navigate to *Plugins → Add New* from within the WordPress Dashboard.